OWASP/owasp-mastg/Document/0x04g-Testing-Cryptography.md

 ##### Initialization Vectors in stateful operation modes.

 Please note that the usage of ivs is different when using CTR and GCM mode in which the initialization vector is often a counter (in CTR combined with a nonce).
-So here using a predictable iv with its own stateful model is exactly what is needed. in CTR you have a set of nocnes with counters which are the input, whereas in GCM you have a single IV per cryptographic operation, which should not be repeated.
-See the [documentation from NIST on GCM](https://nvlpubs.nist.gov/nistpubs/Legacy/SP/nistspecialpublication800-38d.pdf "Recommendation for Block Cipher Modes of Operation: Galois/Counter Mode and GMAC") for more details.
+So here using a predictable iv with its own stateful model is exactly what is needed.
+In CTR you have a new nonce plus counter as an input to every new block operation.
+For example: for a 5120 bit long plaintext: you have 20 blocks, so you need 20 input vectors consisting of a nonce and counter.
+Whereas in GCM you have a single IV per cryptographic operation, which should not be repeated with the same key.
+See section 8 of the [documentation from NIST on GCM](https://nvlpubs.nist.gov/nistpubs/Legacy/SP/nistspecialpublication800-38d.pdf "Recommendation for Block Cipher Modes of Operation: Galois/Counter Mode and GMAC") for more details and recomendations of the IV.

 #### Weaker padding mechanisms
 TODO: ADD PADDING PARTS HERE(OEAP VERSUS PKCS5)!